 You must apply for a bespoke permit if your operation does not fit the conditions of a standard rules permit.

-Before you apply you must do all the following:
+Before you apply you must:

 - check you meet the legal operator and competency requirements (including technical competency)

 - develop a management system (a written set of procedures that identifies and minimises the risks of pollution)